-Proper oral hygiene and regular visits to our Brandywine Office, Hockessin Office, Middletown Office, Newark Office, Wilmington Office, or Millsboro Office of Dental Assciates of Delaware are the two best defenses against plaque, the root of most dental problems.
+Proper oral hygiene and regular visits to our Brandywine Office, Hockessin Office, Middletown Office, Newark Office, Wilmington Office, Millsboro Office, or Newark Pediatric Office of Dental Assciates of Delaware are the two best defenses against plaque, the root of most dental problems.
 We encourage adult care and prevention that is focused on the fight against plaque, the preservation of natural tooth structure, and early detection and treatment of serious oral health problems.

 Why is care and prevention important for adults?